wireapp/wire-server/docs/developer/linting.md

 nix-shell -p hlint
 ```

-To run it on the whole project (Warning: This takes long!):
+To run it on the whole project (Warning: This takes a long time!):

 ```sh
 hlint .